Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Details on the state vector

-In the main text, we demonstrated that a superposition of three Fock states can be realized through appropriate choices of system parameters.
-Building on that result, we now show that it is also possible to generate superpositions involving four Fock states by extending the same procedure.
-We begin with the following initial state for the full system
+In the main text, we showed that binomial codewords composed of superpositions of two or three Fock states can be engineered by choosing an appropriate initial state, selecting the multiphoton order $m$, and optimizing the control parameters ($\theta$, $\phi$, and $\tau$).
+Here, we extend this construction to superpositions involving larger numbers of Fock components by systematically applying the same procedure.

+First, consider binomial states composed of four Fock components.
+A simple algebraic count shows that there exist eleven logical $\ket{\bar{0}}$ states (five for $K=6$ and six for $K=7$) and thirteen logical $\ket{\bar{1}}$ states (six for $K=7$ and seven for $K=8$).
+The corresponding generic forms of these four-component logical states are

+Direct generation of these four-Fock-component target binomial states from Eqs.~\eqref{eqn_psi_t_g_3} (ground-state postselection) and \eqref{eqn_psi_t_e_3} (excited-state postselection) requires appropriate choices of $n_1$, $n_2$, and $m$, as summarized in Table~\ref{tab:four_fock_params}.
+Note that for each logical state, two parameter combinations are possible; from an experimental standpoint, it is preferable to choose the combination with the smaller $m$.
+Once $n_1$, $n_2$, and $m$ are fixed, the next step is to identify the control parameters $(\theta, \phi, \tau)$ that maximize the fidelity to the target state.
+We performed this numerical serach for two representative cases, $\ket{\bar{0}}_{N,6}$ and $\ket{\bar{1}}_{2,7}$.
+Remarkably, for both states—and for all admissible choices of $m$ and postselection—we found that only a small number of parameter triplets (between 4 and 26) achieve fidelity within a numerical tolerance of $10^{-4}$, and none met the stricter threshold of $10^{-6}$.

+The limited number of viable parameter combinations for directly generating these four-component states can be mitigated by increasing the number of MPJC steps.
+To illustrate this, we begin by preparing the full system in the initial state